taylorflatt/client-server/Scripts/README.md

 ### Flood Server Test
 The script rapidly connects clients to the server in an attempt to stress test the connection process.
 The clients will run a single command to make sure they are fully connecting and can communicate with bash.
 Finally, the script will wait until all of the clients are collected before exiting.
 If the script hangs and your server isn't doing anything, there is definitely a problem.

-The script takes a single argument:
+The script can take multiple arguments:
-- NUM_CLIENTS: The number of clients to connect to the server quickly.
+- -n NUM_CLIENTS: The number of clients to connect to the server quickly.
+- -l: Enables line rewriting so the terminal isn't saturated with the client creation information.
+- -h: Prints the help message.

 Usage:
 ```
-./flood_server_test.sh NUM_CLIENTS
+./flood_server_test.sh -n NUM_CLIENTS [-lh]
 ```

 In order to properly run the script, perform the following actions: